AveAng02/Auto-Toilet-Flush-System-ATFS-/README.md

 # Auto Toilet Flush System or ATFS

 **PROJECT OBJECTIVE**
->     The project objective is to build a prototype of an automatic toilet flushing system for the Indian Ecosystem.
+>     To build a prototype of an automatic toilet flushing system for the Indian Ecosystem.
 > Thus providing the safety of contactless toilet amidst the COVID19
 > pandemic.
 The project employs an Arduino UNO to sense the presence of an individual, further
 > counts the seconds of presence to confirm that the toilet is in use.
 An electromagnetic flush